onrcylk/ShopsRUs/README.md

 The database is MSSQL and built using CodeFirst and EFCore.
 To create the database, changing the connection information in appsettings.json NugetPackage Manager console update-database command should be written.
-API security is provided by using JWT token as Authorize.
+If you want to test the fields CustomersRole, Discount and Authorize that need to be registered with API, UserRole API security is provided by using JWT token as Authorize.
 In order to register the user who will use the system, registration can be done by specifying the authorization level with the API.
 Attirubute is given as AllowAnonymous for testing APIs.
 It can be tested by bringing Authorize Attirubute to the API for which authorization control is desired.